CBennerstedt/CMAppCreator/README.md

 - Requirements rules (disk requirement rule is automatically calculated on selected source folder and doubles it), also configures estimated execution time based on this.
 Primary user rule added as well
 - Possible to set administrative categories and also set one or more user categories directly
 - Sets custom security scope for the application if configured to do so
+- Search functionality (you can search ConfigManager for any existing applications based on application title, or do a quick google search displayed in a popup window via buttons)
 - Rudimentary logging included

 ### Preview of the app in action below: